- CLASS: Mammalia (Mammals)

 - SPECIES: 295

 Wouldn’t it be cool if you could ride around in a backpack throughout your entire childhood?
 You’d never have to worry about falling off of Mom’s back or getting caught by predators!
 Well, marsupials are the kinds of animals that can do this.
 They are known as pouched mammals, because the adult females have a marsupium, or pouch.
-It is usually on the outside of the body where the young (called joeys) grow up.
+Young marsupials (called joeys) do most of their early development outside of their mother's body, in a pouch.
 The pouch acts as a warm, safe place where the joeys grow.

-Most adult female mammals give birth outside of the body.
-During development inside of the mother, the embryo is connected to the mother’s blood supply by a placenta.
-These are called placental mammals.
-Marsupials give live birth, too, but the embryo climbs from the birth canal to the pouch.
-Once there, it attaches to a nipple and doesn’t let go because it can’t!
+In placental mammals (like people), a developing embryo is connected to its mother’s blood supply by an umbilical cord and a placenta.
+Marsupials give live birth, too, but they don't have these structures.
+A fetus-like marsupial embryo climbs from the birth canal into its mother's pouch.
+Once there, it attaches to a nipple and doesn’t let go—in fact, it can’t!
 The nipple swells in the embryo’s mouth so that it is only able to let go when it is more developed.

 HABITAT AND DIET

 Most people think of Australia when they think of marsupials, because the most well known of the marsupials—koalas and kangaroos—live there.
 But opossums, which are also marsupials, live in North, Central, and South America.
-Most marsupials have four small legs and feet, such as opossums and quolls.
+Most marsupials—such as opossums—have four small legs and feet.
 Kangaroos and wallabies have two large feet and two arms.

-On most marsupial females, the pouch is like a pocket opening upward.
-But the pouch of the Virginia opossum of North America and the wombat of Australia opens toward the tail.
 All marsupials have good hearing and a good sense of smell.
 Most walk on the ground or are good climbers, and one, the water opossum or yapok of South America, can swim!
 Bandicoots, kangaroos, wallabies, and possums have two toes fused together.
-The numbat is the only marsupial active during the day—all others are nocturnal or crepuscular.

-Marsupials are pollinators and seed distributors.
-They control pests by eating insects and vermin.
+Some marsupials are pollinators and seed distributors.
+Some control pests by eating insects and vermin.
 Some marsupials make habitats for other underground animals by digging their burrows or loosening up the soil.
 The Virginia opossum helps clean up the environment by eating carrion, rotting fruit, and other items we consider garbage.
 In fact, it's often found rummaging around in garbage cans!

 So, what’s for dinner?
 Marsupials have different types of teeth, depending on what they eat, from bugs to other smaller mammals or birds to fruit and seeds to eucalyptus leaves.
 Bandicoots, Australian possums, and American opossums are omnivores.
 Wombats, kangaroos, and koalas are the herbivores.
 The rest are either insectivores or carnivores.
 Marsupials usually have more incisor teeth than other mammals do.

-Marsupials often struggle to survive, and kangaroos are currently hunted for food and hides.
+Marsupials often struggle to survive.
 The greater bilby Macrotis lagotis has decreased greatly over the years due to habitat loss from farming and introduced predators like feral cats and foxes.
 Thanks to breeding programs, greater bilbies are being reintroduced into western Queensland, Australia, to repopulate their lost numbers.

 The mountain pygmy-opossum Burramys parvus numbers less than 2,000 in their native habitat, due to construction of roads, dams, and ski resorts in its mountainous habitat.
-The hairy-nosed wombat Lasiorhinus graffiti has about 70 individuals left in one of the national parks in Queensland.
-This wombat is at critical risk due to overhunting for its thick fur.
+The hairy-nosed wombat Lasiorhinus graffiti is at critical risk due to overhunting for its thick fur.
+Only about 70 individuals survive, in one of the national parks in Queensland.